tahsin-nishat/batt_rl/qos-pypackage/csi-beam/README.rst

 Credits:
 --------
-1. A significant contribution for this package comes from the following github project (strid_):
+1. A significant contribution for this package comes from the following github project named strid_

   .. _strid: https://github.com/Gunnstein/strid